shubhraParadkar/glossier_etl/README.md

 # glossier_etl
 This project was created to help imaginary business analysts look at different analytics coming from certain data files.
-Data files have been extracted as JSON files and stores in DATA directory.
+Data files have been extracted as JSON files and stored in DATA directory.
 This is an ETL pipeline to a posgreSQL db where tables are created with a specific schema.

 Prerequisites
 =============